Were you recently arrested for manslaughter in Columbus, OH?

 - Felony of the first degree

 Are you currently facing one of the criminal charges outlined above?
-Then please do not hesitate to contact the experienced attorneys at Koenig & Owen, LLC.
+Then please do not hesitate to contact the experienced attorneys at James D. Owen, LLC.
 We have a thorough understanding of Ohio law and are always ready to stand up for our neighbors in Columbus.

 Consequences of Manslaughter Convictions in Ohio